swiftlang/swift-evolution/proposals/0501-swiftpm-html-coverage-report.md

 `llvm-cov show` has several report configurability options.
 In order to prevent a "command line arguments" explosion to `swift test`, the configuration options will be read from a response file.
-The optional response file will be located in `<repo>/.swiftpm/configuration/coverage.html.report.args.txt`.
+The optional response file will be located in `<repo>/.swiftpm/configuration/coverage.html.report.args.txt`, which is the same location used by other SwiftPM features, such as registration and mirros configuration files.
 The response file will be supported.

 The user can include `--format=text`, or a variation thereof, in the response file.
 In order to ensure SwiftPM will always generate an HTML report, SwiftPM